Menu

 dock receipt

-Kura receipt (San) godown receipt
+Kura receipt (san) godown receipt

 dolly

-Darley (small four-wheeled vehicle carrying luggage)
+Dally (a small four-wheeled vehicle carrying luggage)

 double dunnage